smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

-Choose Mode 1 when depending on the IBM i system to choose and assign virtual display devices to the script driver program, as it requests access to the system\'s Telnet service.
+Choose Mode 1 when depending on the IBM i system to choose and assign virtual display devices to the script driver program, as it requests access to the system's Telnet service.

 Telnet Exit Program: